tldr-pages/tldr/pages/common/diffstat.md

 # diffstat

-> Make histogram of diff-output
+> Make histogram of diff-output.

 - Display changes in a histogram: